MilesJLanham/remarkable-europa/src/pages/about.md

 ---
 title: About Me
-subtitle: This is a short page about me and my work.
+subtitle: Hello and thank you for checking out my about page!
 img_path: images/terrific-tiger.jpg
 template: page
 ---